devonfw/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-> __PLEASE NOTE:__
-> This document is the Official Covenant Code of Conduct that must be present in the root folder of _every_ devonfw project as `CODE_OF_CONDUCT.md`.
-Please, include this file (minus this note) in your repository and add the product owners email address in the place marked below.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.